Joseph Lister: The catgut ligature (1867-1869)

+Improved dressings

 While working on ligatures, Lister was continuing the development of an improved dressings.
-The "cerate dressing" consisted of 6 parts paraffin, 2 parts wax, 1 parts olive oil and 1/2 or 1/4 carbolic acid mixture on Calico On 8 March 1868, in a letter to his father, he described how his goal of a lighter dressing has been achieved: "all the inconveniences of the putty are got rid of, along with superior efficiency for some situations, as the new paste can be applied to parts to which it was impossible to apply the putty satisfactorily".
+His latest refinement was the "cerate dressing" consisted of 6 parts paraffin, 2 parts wax, 1 parts olive oil and 1/2 or 1/4 carbolic acid mixture on calico.
+On 8 March 1868, in a letter to his father, he described how his goal of a lighter dressing has been achieved: "all the inconveniences of the putty are got rid of, along with superior efficiency for some situations, as the new paste can be applied to parts to which it was impossible to apply the putty satisfactorily".
 However, the new dressing was too brittle for use.
 The next dressing Lister created was the "lac-plaster" that consisted of 4-parts shellac to 1-part acid coated onto calico.
-It was found to be too sticky, so Lister coated it with gutta-percha.
+It was found to be too sticky, so Lister coated it with solution of India rubber in benzene.
+When the benzene evaporated, a thin layer of India rubber was deposited on the plaster that stopped it sticking to the skin, but allowed the antiseptic to work.
 In a letter to Malloch on 10 September 1868, he had changed the coating to red lead pigment (a poison) that was incorporated into the calico, which made it less sticky.
 When used, it could be washed in water to restore the original stickiness.

+Lister was acutely aware of the irritating effects of phenol and the need to limit its effects.
+Lister experiments in clinical practice had shown how the acid passed through both gutta-percha and India rubber but didn't pass through oiled silk that was used for water dressings, quite so well.

+By 1869, Lister had eventually settled on the use of oiled silk sold under the "Green oiled silk protective" brand for the protective.
+The silk surface was painted with one part dextrine, two parts of powdered starch and 16 parts of watery acid in a 20-1 water-acid solution, to ensure a thorough wetting.
+(Note: As silk is hydrophobic, the watery solution of carbolic acid would not easily penetrate the material, as any water-based solution would bead when it met the silk.
+Using the fine Dextrin and starch mixture painted onto the silk allowed the acid to be absorbed into the powder and permeate the material.)
+The sterile silk dressing was an effective barrier between the acid and the tissue.
+Lister formally described the new treatment on 14 February 1870, in a clinical lecture on a compound dislocation of the ankle, as "An antiseptic to exclude putrefaction with a protective to exclude the atmosphere will by their joint action, keep the wound from abnormal stimulus".
+On top of the protective was up to eight layers of gauze.